sysagnostic/website/content/english/blog/aws-route53-alias.md

   - cloud
 ---

 The Domain Name System is a true relic among all of the communication protocols out there.
 Its first appearance was back in 1983 related to RFC 882, but many-many extensions were built upon this dinosaur.
-This article series focuses on special features that differenciate DNS services today.
+This article series focuses on special features that differentiate DNS services today.

 Let's imagine that you have built a single-page application (SPA) using your favourite JavaScript framework.
-The frontend is used by millions all over the World.
+The front-end is used by millions all over the World.
 It relies on a RESTful public API hosted by a 3rd party provider.
 Your application's build pipeline outputs static files like HTML, images, and generated JavaScript source code.
 Hosting the application requires only a geo-distributed Web server, so you decide to deploy it to the AWS CloudFront content delivery network (CDN).

 You prefer to enable users to access the application via both `example.com` and `www.example.com` domain names.
 Since this is a Web application, its conventional DNS name should be `www.example.com`.
 The following `example.com` zone records are created to route clients to the distribution: